 Users of the GLGemSpec system have access to the Gemlab R & T spectra database which is available on-line.

 The GL Gem Spectrometer is an advanced gem testing instrument for users who have a good understanding of spectroscopy and should be familiar with the use of a traditional gemmological spectroscope and the interpretation of spectra.
 The instrument is not capable of identifying or naming a sample; it should be used with other gem testing tools before arriving at a conclusion.

-We also offer free firmware/CCD upgrades within 12 months if shipped to us at your cost and risk and we will return the unit to you at no cost.
-After 12 months a processing fee of $ 295 will be charged which covers the firmware update with any CCD upgrade (can be customized), re-alignment and recalibration, etc. and return shipping charges; other repair services upon request.
+We also offer firmware/CCD upgrades for a processing fee of US$ 500 which covers the update, new software, re-alignment and re-calibration, etc. and return shipping charges; other repair services upon request.
 Software updates are always free.

 Note: Transmission dips correspond to dark lines or bands seen in a hand-held spectroscope

 Converted and Normalized Absorption Spectra

 The non-polarized spectrum of flame fusion ruby in the graph below shows corresponding absorption lines and bands as would be seen in a diffraction grating hand-spectroscope.